HTTP/2 for Apache httpd

 and, especially on high latency connections, potentially lower performance.
 A better model is to allow queuing of requests

 up to a certain amount if not enough processing threads are available.
-Then the server has a "1-n-m"
+Then the server has a "1-n-m" processing model.

-implements that model with one thread serving the connection, allowing up to a configurable number
+mod_h2 implements that model with one thread serving the connection, allowing up to a configurable number

 of parallel requests which are then served by a number of workers.
 The worker output, the response data, is collected again